MO-RISE/cluon-lwe450/README.md

 Copyright 2021 RISE Research Institute of Sweden - Maritime Operations.
 Licensed under the Apache License Version 2.0.
 For details, please contact Fredrik Olsson (fredrik.x.olsson(at)ri.se).

 A [libcluon](https://github.com/chrberger/libcluon)-based microservice for listening in on a multicast-based LWE450 network.
 This software does not perform any parsing of the LWE450 messages, merely assembles any fragmented messages into full messages.
 It can be run in two modes:
-* `gather`, join a multicast group part of a LWE450 network and start receiving message and either:
+* `gather`, join a multicast group part of a LWE450 network and start receiving messages and either:
   * publish to an OD4 session, or
   * log directly to disk (`--standalone`)
 * `log`, listen to an OD4 session for raw LWE450 messages from other `gatherers`  and dump these to an aggregated log file on disk